The Good and the Bad of Selenium Test Automation Software

 Selenium was following the Agile and DevOps narrative before these words were even put into practice.
 The whole nature of Selenium falls perfectly into the main principles behind Agile, DevOps, or Continuous Delivery.
 How exactly is this achieved?

-- Since it’s portable across all platforms and often doesn’t require learning new languages, Selenium allows for an unmatched flexibility
+- Since it’s portable across all platforms and often doesn’t require learning new languages, Selenium allows for unmatched flexibility.

 - Selenium easily integrates with various development platforms such as Jenkins, Maven, TestNG, QMetry, SauceLabs, etc.

-- Parallel testing with Selenium Grid allows developers to receive feedback much faster and work on the changes right away instead of waiting overnight for a test pass.
+- Parallel and cross-browser testing with Selenium Grid and outside cloud-grids such as LambdaTest allow developers to receive feedback much faster and work on the changes right away instead of waiting overnight for a test pass.

 + Supports mobile testing